NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - NC State's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- NC State is 7-3 against the spread and 9-2 overall this season when the team notches more than 26.8 points.
+- NC State is 7-3 against the spread and 9-2 overall this season when the team puts up more than 26.8 points.

-- When NC State piles up over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.
+- NC State is 5-2 against the spread and 6-2 overall when the team picks up over 384.6 yards.

 - The Wolf Pack have turned the ball over 11 times this season, eight fewer than the Bruins have forced (19).